emtee40/fdroid-wiki/FAQ.md

 The sorting logic [can be found here](https://gitlab.com/fdroid/fdroidclient/-/merge_requests/971/diffs#fbc34fe643b953bd45f1cc19fc874453c683b074_854_865 "convert the Latest Tab SELECT logic to ORDER BY, with accurate IS_LOCALIZED").
 Don't let yourself be misled by the name "Latest" – it's not really meant as "Newest", but rather like "latest fashion"; though some of us argued `last_updated` should have a much higher weight, it in fact has not.
 The sorting algorithm from above linked code, put in easy words, is rather:

 * pick all apps which are localized to what the user has set as their device locale
-* order that by name (nulls last; i.e. "make sure it has a name")
+* order that by name _(nulls last; i.e. "make sure it has a name")_
-* then by icon (i.e. "has an icon")
+* then by icon _(i.e. "has an icon", small note, the newer .xml icon format is not currently picked up, so make sure that Fastlane/Triple-T have an `icon.png`)_
 * then by summary, description (i.e. has summary, has description)
-* then by "has any graphic" (screenshot, featureGraphic etc – one of them suffices)
+* then by "has any graphic" _(screenshot, featureGraphic etc – one of them suffices)_
-* then by "was just added now or updated in the last 7 days" (ahem, this should rather compare to the index date but does not)
+* then by "was just added now or updated in the last 7 days" _(ahem, this should rather compare to the index date but does not)_
-* then by whether it has a "whatsNew" (i.e. per-release changelogs in Fastlane)
+* then by whether it has a "whatsNew" _(i.e. per-release changelogs in Fastlane)_
-* **only then by when it was last updated** (descending, so newest first)
+* **only then by when it was last updated** _(descending, so newest first)_
-* then by when it was added (oldest first – meaning, "this app already is with us for a long time and still well maintained")
+* then by when it was added _(oldest first – meaning, "this app already is with us for a long time and still well maintained")_

 ### How can I verify the downloaded F-Droid.apk?